 Ok, kids, rally around, because I’ve got a real barn-burner of a workout for you this week.
 Note: This routine is forbidden for absolute beginners.

-No newbie’s allowed – you’ve got to have a basic competence level in fitness to play this game (but don’t despair!
-We have plenty of resources for the neophyte – a great place to start is with our Foundations of Fat Loss and Weight Training 101 articles).
+No newbie's allowed – you’ve got to have a basic competence level in fitness to play this game (but don’t despair!
+We have plenty of resources for the neophyte – a great place to start is with these exercises for beginners on TheBodyBlueprint).

 On with the show!